Workers' Compensation Investigation Services for Businesses in CT

 - Fraud policies and programs that eliminate second chances after worker’s compensation fraud;

 - Increased training for employees.

 Though the prevention strategies mentioned above may help employers minimize the threat of worker’s compensation fraud, they are not a guarantee.
 This system that is put in place to ensure injured employees are taken care of can be abused and leave businesses vulnerable to loss of profitability and productivity.
 Investigations into past and current worker’s compensation claims is the only way to ensure that businesses are not being taken advantage of.
 Without investigation, fraud could continue going on right under employers’ noses and go undetected.
 Do not add to the staggering loss that this country faces due to worker’s compensation fraud and get help before it is too late.
-If you believe that your business is being taken advantage of due to false worker’s compensation claims, call Advanced Investigations to speak with someone about your specific situation and needs.
+If you believe that your business is being taken advantage of due to false worker’s compensation claims, contact Advanced Investigations to speak with an experienced workers’ compensation investigator about your specific situation and needs.